GeorgeGcs/HarmonyOSKB/Doc/En_Doc/【HarmonyOS】Bluetooth Function Implementation in HarmonyOS Applications (Part 3).md

     return res;
   }

-  // STATE_OFF	0	表示蓝牙已关闭。
+  // STATE_OFF	0	Bluetooth is off.
-  // STATE_TURNING_ON	1	表示蓝牙正在打开。
+  // STATE_TURNING_ON	1	Bluetooth is turning on.
-  // STATE_ON	2	表示蓝牙已打开。
+  // STATE_ON	2	Bluetooth is on.
-  // STATE_TURNING_OFF	3	表示蓝牙正在关闭。
+  // STATE_TURNING_OFF	3	Bluetooth is turning off.
-  // STATE_BLE_TURNING_ON	4	表示蓝牙正在打开LE-only模式。
+  // STATE_BLE_TURNING_ON	4	Bluetooth is turning on in LE-only mode.
-  // STATE_BLE_ON	5	表示蓝牙正处于LE-only模式。
+  // STATE_BLE_ON	5	Bluetooth is in LE-only mode.
-  // STATE_BLE_TURNING_OFF	6	表示蓝牙正在关闭LE-only模式。
+  // STATE_BLE_TURNING_OFF	6	Bluetooth is turning off from LE-only mode.

   public getBlueToothState(): access.BluetoothState {
     let state = access.getState();